microsoft/PubSec-Info-Assistant/docs/features/optional_features.md

 ## Configuring your own language ENV file

-At deployment time, you can alter the behavior of the IA copilot template to use a language of your choosing across it's Azure AI Search and Azure OpenAI prompting.
+At deployment time, you can alter the behavior of the IA agent template to use a language of your choosing across it's Azure AI Search and Azure OpenAI prompting.
 See [Configuring your own language ENV file](/docs/features/configuring_language_env_files.md) more information.

 ## Debugging functions